About TLCI.

 Strategic goals

-• work in partnership with Latino cancer researchers to address research, funding and policy
+• partnering with Latino cancer researchers and institutions to strengthen research participation and inform funding and policy priorities

-• develop partnerships across Latin America to address cancer issues that cross borders
+• collaborating with partners in Latin America on cancer issues that affect communities across borders

 Objectives